-Encourage the retention of natural, cultural, historic and other features within a subdivision and for allotment boundaries to follow natural or physical features where it maintains the amenity of an area.
+Encourage the retention of natural, historic and other features within a subdivision and for allotment boundaries to follow natural or physical features, where practical.

 It is desirable to maintain and enhance any existing natural, historic or other features within the subdivision area, including the retention of existing mature trees or other characteristic features.
 In addition, subdivision layouts that maximise the amenity value of water races and views to the Southern Alps and Port Hills, should be incorporated into the subdivision design where possible to maintain a sense of uniqueness and distinctiveness that is characteristic of the surrounding area.